3D-Consistent Multi-View Editing by Correspondence Guidance: Additional Qualitative Results

 \section{Additional Qualitative Results}

-\phantomsection We provide multiple additional examples of our multi-view consistent image editing in this section, using both InstructPix2Pix \cite{brooks2022instructpix2pix} and pix2pix-turbo \cite{parmar2024one}.
-We show results for InstructPix2Pix in Fig. \ref{fig:image_consistency_sup_joker} where we note that e.g. the eyes and the surrounding regions are more consistent for our method, and in Fig \ref{fig:image_consistency_sup_wooden} where we see that e.g. details on the saddle are better preserved across views when using our method.
-For pix2pix-turbo we see in Fig. \ref{fig:image_consistency_sup_watercolor} that the overall colors and backgrounds are more consistent for our method and in Fig. \ref{fig:image_consistency_sup_robot} we note that the texture on the bear is more consistent with our editing.
-We also show an additional example of the sparse editing in Fig. \ref{fig:sup_sparse} where we see that the renderings of the Gaussian splat model is more consistent using our edited images compared to the per image edits.
+We provide multiple additional examples of our multi-view consistent image editing in this section. \paragraph{Multi-View Image Editing} We show results for InstructPix2Pix \cite{brooks2022instructpix2pix} in Fig. \ref{fig:image_consistency_sup_wooden_joker}, where we note that, e.g., the eyes and the surrounding regions are more consistent for our method and the details on the saddle are better preserved across views when using our method.
+For pix2pix-Turbo \cite{parmar2024one}, we see in Fig. \ref{fig:image_consistency_sup_watercolor} that the overall colors and backgrounds are more consistent for our method and in Fig. \ref{fig:image_consistency_sup_robot} we note that the texture on the bear is more consistent with our editing.
+Finally, we show additional results for FLUX.1 \cite{flux} in Fig. \ref{fig:sup_flux_results}, where it can be seen that our method improves color and texture consistency in the fur of the bear and the grass in front of the bicycle.
+We also observe consistent shape and appearance for the unicorn statue and improved geometry for the changed hairstyle. \paragraph{3DGS Editing} In ``main.mp4'' we provide additional video results showing Gaussian splat renderings for both the dense and sparse view setups.
+Additionally in ``all\_scenes.mp4'' we show our method and the methods we compare to for all 21 scene-prompts pairs in our test set, using both InstructPix2Pix \cite{brooks2022instructpix2pix} and pix2pix-Turbo \cite{parmar2024one}.

-We also provide video results on our project page (\href{https://3d-consistent-editing.github.io/}{https://3d-consistent-editing.github.io/}) showing the Gaussian splat renderings.
-We show our method and the methods we compare to for all 21 scene-prompts pairs in our test set.
-We show results using both InstructPix2Pix \cite{brooks2022instructpix2pix} and pix2pix-turbo \cite{parmar2024one}.
-We also show renderings of Gaussian splats from our sparse view setup.
+\paragraph{Sparse 3DGS Editing} We show an additional example of the sparse editing in Fig. \ref{fig:sup_sparse}, where we see that the renderings of the Gaussian splat model is more consistent using our edited images compared to the per image edits.